-All of the information that is gathered by Goldwyn before a transition takes place, including their EHCP and any professional reports available, are thoroughly reviewed and used to complete a risk assessment and Student Profile.
-This provides all staff with a detailed overview of student's needs, support network, triggers and strategies to support appropriate behaviour and what works best in terms of teaching and learning.
+All of the information that is gathered by Goldwyn before a transition takes place, including the student's EHCP and any professional reports available, are thoroughly reviewed and used to complete a transition plan, risk assessment and Student Profile.
+This provides all staff with a detailed overview of student's needs, support network, triggers, strategies to support appropriate behaviour and what works best in terms of teaching and learning.